"On the disputes side, Mark Stefanini is superb"

-- Acting for the Civil Aviation Authority in the Court of Appeal case that remains the leading English law authority on legal advice privilege, Civil Aviation Authority v R (on the application of Jet 2.com Limited) [2020 EWCA Civ 35]
+- For the Civil Aviation Authority in the Court of Appeal case that remains the leading English law authority on legal advice privilege, Civil Aviation Authority v R (on the application of Jet 2.com Limited) [2020 EWCA Civ 35].

-- Acting for a leading multinational food and beverage company in an ICC arbitration relating to breaches of contract affecting outlets across the Middle East.
+- For a leading multinational food and beverage company in an ICC arbitration relating to breaches of contract affecting outlets across the Middle East.

-- Acting for a global technology company in relation to claims for breach of warranty arising out of the purchase of a cybersecurity business.
+- For a global technology company in relation to claims for breach of warranty arising out of the purchase of a cybersecurity business.

-- Acting in an ICC arbitration relating to the design and launch of various satellites.
+- In an ICC arbitration relating to the design and launch of various satellites.

-- Acting for the majority shareholders in a consumer products business in successfully resisting attempts by minority shareholders to disrupt a sale process.
+- For the majority shareholders in a consumer products business in successfully resisting attempts by minority shareholders to disrupt a sale process.

-- Advised pensions scheme trustees in substantial High Court proceedings against former professional advisers.
+- For Pensions scheme trustees in substantial High Court proceedings against former professional advisers.

-- Represented a major music company in high-profile royalty disputes with Pink Floyd and The Beatles.
+- A major music company in high-profile royalty disputes with Pink Floyd and The Beatles.

-- Represented an Israeli telecommunications company in a claim against a global mobile telephone operator arising from termination of an IT outsourcing contract.
+- An Israeli telecommunications company in a claim against a global mobile telephone operator arising from termination of an IT outsourcing contract.

-- Advised clients in the food, automotive, chemicals, construction and retail sectors in relation to product safety/liability issues including in relation to product recalls.
+- Clients in the food, automotive, chemicals, construction and retail sectors in relation to product safety/liability issues, including in relation to product recalls.